tdbrian/Lumberjack/README.md

 ```
 The above *div object contains a child *h1 header which functions similar to nesting in HTML5.

-###Lumberjack Objects from HTML Tags
+###Lumberjack Beards from HTML Tags

 All modern HTML Tags are supported with common properties taken from HTML5 css and tags.
+Many Beards taken from HTML5 styles and tags include

 *a
 *abbr